TERMS AND CONDITIONS OF BUSINESS

-If you have a complaint, please contact one of our partners, Mr Gerry Daly, in writing.
-You can write to him at our address or e-mail him at email@example.com.
-If the complaint is about Mr Daly, we would ask you to write to one of the other partners in the firm, Mr Martin Hanna, Ms Linda Johnston or Ms Claire Edgar.
+If you have a complaint, please contact one of our partners, Ms Claire Edgar, in writing.
+You can write to her at our address or e-mail her at firstname.lastname@example.org marking the email for Ms Edgar's attention.
+If the complaint is about Ms Edgar, we would ask you to write to one of the other partners in the firm, Mr Martin Hanna or Ms Linda Johnston.

 What will happen next?

 - We will send you a letter acknowledging your complaint and asking you to confirm or explain the details of the complaint in writing.
 We will also let you know the name of the person who will be dealing with your complaint.
 You can expect to receive our letter within seven days of us receiving your complaint.